Information-theoretic principle of emergent 1-form symmetries: Detection of 2D topological quantum phase transitions

 \subsection{Outline of the protocol}

 A schematic of the protocol is shown in Fig.~\ref{Fig:intro}a.
-Note that within our framework, emergent 1-form symmetries are always defined with respect to reference states with bare 1-form symmetries (corresponding to ground states of a Hamiltonian which commutes with the bare 1-form symmetries).
-The protocol thus assumes that the set of bare 1-form symmetries is known, such that spontaneously breaking them results in the topological order of interest.
-The protocol first detects when the emergence of the symmetries persists or disappears, then probes the symmetry-breaking of that detected 1-form symmetries.
-The full detection protocol consists of two steps: \begin{enumerate} \item \textbf{Detect 1-form symmetries using the protocol of Sec.~\ref{sec:detection}.} \item \textbf{Detect spontaneous breaking of the existing 1-form symmetries.} If the 1-form symmetry is confirmed to exist in Step 1, we recover the bare 1-form symmetry by removing the charges from the post-measurement states based on the decoding in Step 1, as shown in Fig.~\ref{Fig:intro}b.
+Within our framework, emergent 1-form symmetries are always defined with respect to fixed bare 1-form symmetries.
+The protocol therefore assumes knowledge of a candidate set of bare 1-form symmetries whose spontaneous breaking gives rise to the topological order of interest.
+The protocol first determines whether the emergent 1-form symmetry exists and then probes whether that symmetry is spontaneously broken.
+More specifically, the full detection protocol consists of two steps: \begin{enumerate} \item \textbf{Detect 1-form symmetries using the protocol of Sec.~\ref{sec:detection}.} \item \textbf{Detect spontaneous breaking of the existing 1-form symmetries.} If the 1-form symmetry is confirmed to exist in Step 1, we recover the bare 1-form symmetry by removing the charges from the post-measurement states based on the decoding in Step 1, as shown in Fig.~\ref{Fig:intro}b.
 Then 1-form symmetry breaking is detected by, measuring a long bare 1-form symmetry string operator on the QEC-recovered states (Fig.~\ref{Fig:intro}c)~\cite{BRICMONT_1983}. \end{enumerate}

 In Step 2, the expectation values of the bare 1-form symmetry string operators serve as a disorder parameter for the corresponding bare 1-form symmetry.
 This disorder parameter can be used to probe topological phase transitions between the 1-form symmetric (disordered or trivial) phase and the phase in which 1-form symmetry is spontaneously broken (topological phase).
 A nonzero disorder parameter indicates a 1-form symmetric phase, whereas a vanishing disorder parameter signals spontaneous 1-form symmetry breaking.